awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-results.md

 ## JSON Structure<a name="analytics-query-results-structure"></a>

 To help you parse and use query results, Amazon Pinpoint Analytics APIs use the same JSON response structure for all Amazon Pinpoint analytics data that you can query programmatically for application metrics, campaign metrics, and journey engagement metrics\.
-Each JSON response specifies the values that defined the query, such as the project ID \(`ApplicationId`\), and it includes one \(and only one\) `KpiResult` object\.
+Each JSON response specifies the values that defined the query, such as the project ID \(`ApplicationId`\)\.
+The response also includes one \(and only one\) `KpiResult` object\.
 The `KpiResult` object contains the overall result set for a query\.

-Each `KpiResult` object contains a `Rows` object, which is an array of objects that contain query results and relevant metadata about the values in those results\.
+Each `KpiResult` object contains a `Rows` object\.
+This is an array of objects that contain query results and relevant metadata about the values in those results\.
 The structure and content of a `Rows` object has the following general characteristics:
 + Each row of query results is a separate JSON object, named `Values`, in the `Rows` object\.
-For example, if a query returns three values, the `Rows` object contains three `Values` objects, where each `Values` object contains an individual result for the query\.
+For example, if a query returns three values, the `Rows` object contains three `Values` objects\.
+Each `Values` object contains an individual result for the query\.
 + Each column of query results is a property of the `Values` object that it applies to\.
 The name of the column is stored in the `Key` field of the `Values` object\.
 + For grouped query results, each `Values` object has an associated `GroupedBys` object\.
-The `GroupedBys` object indicates which field was used to group the results and it provides the grouping value for the associated `Values` object\.
+The `GroupedBys` object indicates which field was used to group the results\.
+It also provides the grouping value for the associated `Values` object\.
 + If the query results for a metric is null, the `Rows` object is empty\.

 Beyond these general characteristics, the structure and contents of the `Rows` object varies depending on the metric\.
 This is because Amazon Pinpoint supports two kinds of metrics, *single\-value metrics* and *multiple\-value metrics*\.

-A *single\-value metric* provides only one cumulative value—for example, the percentage of messages that were delivered to recipients by all runs of a campaign\.
-A *multiple\-value metric* provides more than one value and groups those values by a relevant field—for example, the percentage of messages that were delivered to recipients for each run of a campaign, grouped by campaign run\.
+A *single\-value metric* provides only one cumulative value\.
+An example is the percentage of messages that were delivered to recipients by all runs of a campaign\.
+A *multiple\-value metric* provides more than one value and groups those values by a relevant field\.
+An example is the percentage of messages that were delivered to recipients for each run of a campaign, grouped by campaign run\.

 You can quickly determine whether a metric is a single\-value metric or multiple\-value metric by referring to the name of the metric\.
 If the name doesn't contain `grouped-by`, it's a single\-value metric\.
 If it does, it's a multiple\-value metric\.
 For a complete list of metrics that you can query programmatically, see [Standard Amazon Pinpoint Analytics Metrics](analytics-standard-metrics.md)\.

 ### Single\-Value Metrics<a name="analytics-query-results-structure-single"></a>